 Nurse blogging can be a great way to earn money while connecting with younger nurses.
 You can use your blog to provide insight on what it’s like to be a nurse at a private practice or a public hospital, what the nursing niche is all about, and how you’ve moved forward in your career.
 You can earn money from visits to the blogs and also through methods such as affiliate links for products you discuss.
 This can be a flexible and scalable business, and may even create opportunities for patient advocacy.
 Just be sure to follow all industry regulations.

 8. Medical Spa

-Medical spas have become more common, and many of them are seeking experienced nurses as part of the business.
+Medical spas have become more in-demand, and many of them are seeking experienced nurses as part of the business.
 You can start a medical spa working together with plastic surgeons and cosmetic dermatologists to provide care for patients coming in for procedures, and it will entail providing cosmetic and aesthetic nursing to patients.

 9 Childbirth Education